Push Baby

 Push Baby (stylised in all lowercase) are a British pop duo from Manchester, England consisting of singer Jake Roche and multi-instrumentalist Charley Bagnall.
 They are signed to their own indie label, Wow, Big Legend.

 In 2012, the band started as a four-piece band called Relics and then became known as the band Rixton from 2013 to 2019.
 Their debut single as Rixton, "Me and My Broken Heart" charted internationally and got to number one in the UK singles chart.
 Rixton went on a hiatus in 2016 and got back together as Push Baby in 2019 with the release of their debut song under the new name, "Mama's House".
+They then released the Woah EP and the studio albums Wow, Big Legend and Wow, That's What I Call Push Baby! before going into another hiatus in 2022.